codacy/docs/docs/getting-started/supported-languages-and-tools.md

 <!-- TODO TAROT-2355
 - Review extra added languages.
 See the task for a complete list.
-- Optional: Flag Semgrep as "beta", e.g. with a footnote mentioning that we only use open-source rules.
 -->

 # Supported languages and tools